 Were the Americas a vast, untouched wilderness when Europeans arrived?

 Thousands of cultures, each with unique languages, beliefs, and lifeways, called the Americas home prior to European colonization and had been thriving there for centuries.
 This was not the mythical, empty wilderness colonizers imagined.
 In fact, prior to European colonization, there were many cities in the Americas that were larger than many major European cities.

 What are the Indian populations of the United States, Canada, and Latin America?

-The 2020 U.S. Census listed the American Indian and Alaska Native population as 3.7 million people or 2.9 percent of the total U.S. population.
+The 2020 U.S. Census listed the American Indian and Alaska Native population as 3.7 million people.
 The 2020 census allowed people to describe themselves as being of more than one race.
 As a result, 9.2 million people identified themselves as American Indian or Alaska Native in combination with other races.